David Barno: Post-military career

-Recent Endeavors
+Recent endeavors

-In July 2018, Barno joined the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, D.C. as a Visiting Professor of Strategic Studies and Senior Fellow at the Phillip Merrill Center for Strategic Studies.
+In July 2018, Barno joined the Johns Hopkins University Paul H. Nitze School of Advanced International Studies (SAIS) in Washington, D.C. as a Visiting Professor of Strategic Studies and Senior Fellow at the Phillip Merrill Center for Strategic Studies.
 At SAIS, he co-teaches four graduate courses with Dr. Nora Bensahel, to include The Human Face of Battle, Military Adaptation Under Fire, Military Basics and Strategy II.

-He is also a core faculty member for the new Master of Arts in Strategic, Cybersecurity and Intelligence (MASCI) studies program, which began in 2021.
+He is also a core faculty member for the Master of Arts in Strategic, Cybersecurity and Intelligence (MASCI) studies program, which began in 2021.

 Barno and Bensahel published their first book, Adaptation Under Fire: How Militaries Change in Wartime at Oxford University Press in September 2020.
 Their Strategic Outpost column at War on the Rocks has featured over 85 columns since its first column was published in January 2015, covering a wide range of national security and defense issues.
 Barno and Bensahel also speak regularly to diverse military and civilian audiences on leader development, military adaptation and the changing character of war.

 Barno's articles, book reviews and opinion pieces have appeared in Foreign Policy, The Atlantic, the Washington Post, and numerous military journals.
 He has appeared in interviews for a wide range of television and radio outlets, including CNN, BBC World, PBS NewsHour, C-SPan's Washington Journal, Al Jazeera, Fox News, Government Matters and NPR.

 He is a member of the Council on Foreign Relations and the International Institute of Strategic Studies.